 1. About aspirin for pain relief

 Aspirin is an everyday painkiller for aches and pains such as headache, toothache and period pain.
-It can also be used to treat colds and "flu-like" symptoms, and to bring down a fever (38C and above).
+It can also be used to treat colds and "flu-like" symptoms, and to bring down a high temperature.
 It is also known as acetylsalicylic acid.

 Aspirin is also available combined with other ingredients in some cold and flu remedies.